 Obsessive Compulsive Disorder (OCD)

 We view therapy as a collaboration, and therefore we take an active role when working with our clients.
-In sessions, we help you apply strategies and skills and you will have the opportunity to practice these skills between sessions.
-Although we focus on providing you with latest treatment recommendations, we also aim to help you feel confident in this work and we find ways to make the process fun, especially when working with children and teens.
+In sessions, we help you apply strategies and skills and provide you with the opportunity to practice these skills between sessions.
+Although we focus on providing you with latest treatment approaches, we also aim to help you feel confident in this work and we find ways to make the process fun, especially when working with children and teens.

 - Unstuck: is a documentary about six kids living with OCD.
 It can provide a great deal of hope for children.